jugglinmike/command-the-command-line/src/material/process-mgmt-2/index.md

 # `kill`

+## Send a signal to a process by PID

 ```terminal
 vm$ ps -aux | grep slee[p]
 speaker   2079  0.0  0.1   5916   616 pts/0    S    18:31   0:00 sleep 3000